 In 1949 Nesbit was charged with assault to murder after shooting fellow gambler Herbert Noble during a rolling gunfight.
 Noble would endure several such attempts on his life.

-But by the late 1940s Nesbit was a specialist: He knew his way around a stick of dynamite, a bottle of nitroglycerin, and a box of matches.
+Nesbit may have used a gun on Noble, but Nesbit’s preferred tools were a stick of dynamite, a bottle of nitroglycerin, and a box of matches.

 Later in 1949 Nesbit was suspected in the car-bombing that no doubt was intended to kill Herbert Noble but instead killed his wife Mildred at their home in Oak Cliff.
 Noble had earlier left their home in his wife’s car, leaving her to take his.
 A charge of nitroglycerin had been connected to his car’s generator.